ApryseSDK/pdftron-flutter/README.md

 ```

 ### getPageCount
-Get the total number of pages in the currently displayed document.
+Gets the total number of pages in the currently displayed document.

-Return a Future.
+Returns a Future.

 Future Parameters: